© - Steven A. Cerra, copyright protected; all rights reserved.

 But it was to be a short-lived learning process for after having gigged and recorded with Barney Kessel in California, Ron left to go back to New York where he played with pianist Marian McPartland’s trio and later with vocalist Mose Allison.

 Caught up in my own thing, I lost track of Ron until one day in late 1962 when the postman delivered New Groove: The Pee Wee Russell Quartet [Columbia LP CL 1985; CS 8785].
-There was Ron on the cover standing behind a Ferrari “Testa Rosa” along with Marshall Brown [valve trombone & bass trumpet] and bassist Russell George.
+There was Ron on the cover standing behind a Ferrari “Testa Rosa” along with Marshall Brown [valve trombone and bass trumpet] and bassist Russell George.
 Pee Wee Russell was seated behind the wheel of this beautiful, white sports car.

 The album was a gift from Ron [whose playing on it is outstanding] and it was my first – I know that this is hard to believe – introduction to Pee Russell, whose playing can only be described as ineffable.